apache/arrow/docs/source/format/Glossary.rst

        .. seealso:: :ref:`format_metadata_extension_types`

    field
-       A column in a :term:`record batch` or :term:`table`.
+       A column in a :term:`schema`.
 Consists of a field name, a :term:`data type`, a flag indicating whether the field is nullable or not, and optional key-value metadata.

    IPC format
        A specification for how to serialize Arrow data, so it can be sent between processes/machines, or persisted on disk.

+       .. seealso:: :term:`IPC file format`, :term:`IPC streaming
+                    format`

    IPC file format
    file format